forfailures/.github/profile/README.md

 ![Frits Holm aka the Duke of Colachine](https://raw.githubusercontent.com/forimposters/.github/main/profile/Frits_Vilhelm_Holm_1916.jpg)

 Dedicated to the memory of [Frits Holm](https://en.wikipedia.org/wiki/Frits_Holm), aka The Duke of Colachine aka The Prince of Colachine; "collector", adventurer, fraud, imposter.
-One of the stupidest imposters to ever live.

 Travelling to China at the dawn of the 20th century, Holm ventured to "purchase" (steal) the famous Nestorian Monolith, an early record of Christianity in China.